dpelle/vim-LanguageTool/README.md

 Vim spelling checker, is that it uses the native Hunspell dictionary directly, so it works even with the latest Hunspell dictionaries containing features not supported by Vim.
-For example, the latest French Hunspell dictionaries from http://www.dicollecte.org are not supported by Vim but they work well with LanguageTool.
+For example, the latest French Hunspell dictionaries from http://www.dicollecte.org are not supported by Vim, but they work well with LanguageTool.
 On the other hand, the Vim native spelling checker is faster and better integrated with Vim.